 What to Expect During Bipolar Disorder Treatment

-If you’ve never entered a residential bipolar disorder treatment program before, you might not know what to expect.
+If you’ve never entered a residential program to get treatment for bipolar disorder, you might not know what to expect.
 Sometimes, gaining an understanding of what your time in treatment will look like can go a long way in quelling the fears that can come up prior to transitioning into care.
 In general, the bipolar disorder treatment program at Mount Carmel Behavioral Health consists of:

 - The admissions process – Prior to beginning treatment, our admissions staff will review your history and present concerns.
 We’ll determine if Mount Carmel Behavioral Health is the ideal setting for you to heal, verify your insurance and financial information, and assist you in preparing to transition into our care.